MYMHITNTU/IRT_PISegformer/README.md

 ## 2. Download dataset

 For researchers interested in further studies based on this work, the complete dataset has been uploaded to Zenodo.
-Please contact me via email to obtain the access password.
+Please contact me via email to obtain access permission, or wait until this work is officially published.

 Dataset download link: